akioweh/EducationPerfected/README.md

 Alt + S answers the questions at a one second interval each (When on the question page)

 **Note: doesn't work on Safari**

+To Do:
+- [ ] Create a salter (makes it so the interval between answering the questions isn't consistent)
+- [ ] Add Safari compatibility